-The need to install Windows 8 from a USB device, like a flash drive, is a common one due to the fact that many computers, especially tablets and smaller laptops and desktops, no longer have optical drives.
+The need to install Windows 8 or Windows 8.1 from a USB device, like a flash drive, is a common one due to the fact that many computers, especially tablets and smaller laptops and desktops, no longer have optical drives.

 In other words, that Windows 8 install disc doesn't do you much good if you don't have anywhere to put the DVD!
 If you want to install Windows 8 from a USB device, you'll need to get those setup files onto a USB device.
 Unfortunately, simply copying them there won't do.